eddyerburgh/blog/_posts/2016-04-20-templating-with-vanilla-js.md

 comments: []
 ---

-There's a great article by <a href="http://codoki.com/2015/09/01/native-javascript-templating/">CD Media</a> that explains how to do templating with vanilla JS.
+There's a great article by <a rel="noopener" href="http://codoki.com/2015/09/01/native-javascript-templating/">CD Media</a> that explains how to do templating with vanilla JS.
 In this tutorial we will expand on CD Media's example to include some basic features, including conditionals and changing the src of an image.

 Note: this tutorial assumes you have a basic understanding of what a templating language is.

 ## The Problem

-Common templating languages like <a href="http://handlebarsjs.com/">Handlebars.js</a> are great, but it's another HTTP request.
+Common templating languages like <a rel="noopener" href="http://handlebarsjs.com/">Handlebars.js</a> are great, but it's another HTTP request.
 At 70KB (v 4.0.5) it'd be good to template without loading a library.
 That's why we're going to look at templating with vanilla js!

 ## The Theory